ONSdigital/census-rh-service/README.md

 http://localhost:46672/#/queues

-CaseCreated and CaseUpdated events can be manually published to the case-outbound-exchange, using the binding key event.case.lifecycle.
+CaseCreated and CaseUpdated events can be manually published to the events exchange, using the binding key event.case.lifecycle.
 They should have the following format:

 {
   "event" : {